clairewesson/word-count-macros/README.md

 * Collapse of all headers

 ### Tutorial Scope
 This tutorial is intended to be read and used by writers who have little to no experience with coding.
-I've done my best to break things down as simply as possible for ease of us, but if something seems unclear, don't be afraid to flag the issue under the `Issues` tab.
+I've done my best to break things down as simply as possible for ease of use, but if something seems unclear, don't be afraid to flag the issue under the `Issues` tab.
 I know this sort of thing can seem daunting if you don't have experience with code, and I would love to offer any amount of assistance that I can. </br>
 * **Expected length of time to complete installation:** 10-15 minutes.
 * This tutorial is built for Windows.
 I do not have access to macOS, and cannot assist on that front.
 I would suggest looking up `.bas installation macOS` for further assistance.